idenfar/autotrader_notifier/README.md

 1. Create a GitHub Account
    Sign up at https://github.com if you don’t already have an account.

 2. Fork This Repository
    Click the 'Fork' button at the top-right to create your own copy of this repository.
    Your fork will be public by default.
 If you prefer to keep it private, go to your forked repository's Settings → General and change the visibility to **Private**.

+3. Enable Gmail 2-Step Verification and App Password
+   1. Open https://myaccount.google.com/security in your browser.
+   2. Turn on **2-Step Verification** under "How you sign in to Google" and follow the steps.
+   3. After it’s enabled, go back to the **Security** page and choose **App passwords**.
+   4. Select **Mail** as the app and click **Generate**.
+   5. Google will show a 16-character password.
+Copy it (without spaces).
+   6. You’ll paste this password as `GMAIL_APP_PASSWORD` in the next step.

-3. Add Repository Secrets
+4. Add Repository Secrets
    Go to your forked repo’s Settings → Secrets and variables → Actions.
    Click 'New repository secret' for each of the following:

    - `SEARCH_URL`         – AutoTrader search results URL